Donald E. Murphy

 Donald E. Murphy (born July 8, 1960) is an American politician who was a member of the Maryland House of Delegates, representing District 12A, which covered portions of Baltimore and Howard County Maryland.

 Education

 Murphy was born in Baltimore on July 8, 1960.
-His mother, Marguerite Murphy, worked as a computer operator for Maryland National Bank.
 Murphy graduated from Andover Senior High School, afterwards attending the University of Baltimore, where he earned a Bachelor of Science degree in real estate and finance in 1983.

 Career

 After graduating, Murphy worked as a real estate consultant.
 He was a co-founder of the Patapsco Valley Republican Club and a past president of the Holmehurst Community Association.

 Murphy was first elected to the Maryland House of Delegates in 1994, defeating incumbent Democratic state delegate and House majority leader Kenneth Masters in the general election.
 He was re-elected in 1998 and decided against running for re-election to a third term after being redistricted into a majority-Black district.
 While a member of the Maryland House of Delegates, he was a member of the Judiciary Committee and the civil law and procedure subcommittee.
 He served as Deputy Minority Whip from 2002 until 2003.
 He also sponsored legislation to legalize medical marijuana.